ATLAS EFT Results in the Top Quark Sector: Introduction

 \section{Introduction}

-The lack of direct evidence for new physics at the TeV scale by the ATLAS experiment \cite{ATLAS:2008xda} suggests that effects from physics beyond the Standard Model (BSM) could arise at energy scales beyond the current experimental reach.
+No evidence of direct production of BSM particles at the TeV scale by the ATLAS experiment \cite{ATLAS:2008xda} suggests that effects from physics beyond the Standard Model (BSM) could arise at energy scales beyond the current experimental reach.
 Small deviations from Standard Model (SM) predictions, however, can still be systematically explored using Effective Field Theories (EFTs), such as the Standard Model EFT (SMEFT).
 SMEFT extends the SM by introducing higher-dimensional operators parametrized by Wilson coefficients, which provide a framework for quantifying potential BSM effects and precisely measuring quantum interference between standard and effective interactions \cite{Brivio:2017vri,Englert:2014cva,Buchmuller:1985jz} in the following way:

 where $\mathcal{L}_{\text{SMEFT}}$, $\mathcal{L}_{\text{SM}}$, $c_i$, $d$, $\mathcal{O}_i$, and $\Lambda$ represent the SMEFT Lagrangian, the SM Lagrangian, the Wilson coefficients, the operator dimension, the higher-dimensional operators, and the cut-off scale, respectively.
 As the heaviest Standard Model particle, the top quark is particularly sensitive to BSM physics, rare processes involving top quarks are essential probes in SMEFT studies.
 In this context, EFT interpretations of three recent ATLAS results based on the full Run-2 dataset acquired during 2016-2018 and corresponding to an integrated luminosity of 140 $\text{fb}^{-1}$ are highlighted: measurements of $t\bar{t}$ production in association with a photon ($\gamma$) \cite{ATLAS:2024hmk}, $tq$ production in the t-channel \cite{ATLAS:2024ojr}, and searches for charged lepton-flavour-violating (cLFV) interactions involving $\mu \tau q t$ \cite{ATLAS:2024njy}, where $q$ denotes either $u$- or $c$-quark.